Crossmatching Blood Groups

 Crossmatching requires a small tube of blood from a vein.
 The blood is then tested against the donor sample for compatibility, which takes about 30 to 60 minutes.

 If blood is urgently required for immediate transfusion, the laboratory may issue un-crossmatched, group-specific blood, for example A-positive blood for an A-positive recipient.

 Find and instantly book affordable GPs within Australia

-A Crossmatch may be requested when a blood transfusion is anticipated, under these circumstances:
+A crossmatch may be requested when a blood transfusion is anticipated, such as:

 - Severe bleeding is occurring, for example due to major trauma, or internal bleeding from the bowel or stomach

 - Severe bleeding may occur, for example when major surgery is planned

 - Severe anaemia (low haemoglobin or blood count) is present